SpookySec/pwnwiki/docs/01_Frame/whoami.md

 ## 🧠 Background

-Hi, I’m Bilal Al Tabbaa (spooky) — a student with a passion for cybersecurity, low-level hacking, and the art of binary exploitation.
-I'm learning with everyone as I go along, and in no way an expert or master.
+Hi, I’m Bilal Al Tabbaa — a university student with a passion for cybersecurity, low-level hacking, and the art of binary exploitation.

 - 🎓 **Field of Study**: Computer Engineer / Cybersecurity
 - 🥋 **Hobbies**: BJJ, reading, lifting, hacking